 4 tbsp olive oil and 1 tbsp olive oil ( to garnish soup) , 1 tbsp olive oil to make the roux

 1/2 cup onions, roughly chopped

 2 tbsp onions, diced and sautéed until golden brown ( to garnish the soup)

 ( to taste)

 4 cups Organic Vegetable Broth

 4- 6 large cubes of day old French bread

 A blender, VitaMix or Ninja

-In another sauce pan add 1 tbsp of olive oil and the onion’s you will garnish the soup with on a medium low heat and cook until golden brown and crispy.
+In another sauce pan add 1 tablespoon of olive oil and add the onions you will use to garnish the soup, on a medium low heat and cook until golden brown and crispy.
 Set aside.